-The USAID West Bank and Gaza Mission has committed over $750 million to the ongoing Infrastructure Needs Program (INP) II.
+The USAID West Bank and Gaza Mission has committed $900 million to the ongoing Infrastructure Needs Program (INP) II.
 Part of a community-level intervention implemented under the Palestinian Authority, the program includes a variety of improvement projects for water and sanitation infrastructure, education systems, and road networks.
 By tackling the West Bank’s most pressing infrastructure needs, USAID aims to improve the wellbeing of Palestinians living in the West Bank.

 A significant part of the INP II focuses on improving road networks by repairing smaller, rural roads and connecting them to main roads throughout the West Bank.
 USAID wanted to know how the rehabilitation and construction of new access points had impacted the Palestinian economy.
 But large infrastructure investments often have unexpected spillover effects on communities, making it difficult to evaluate specific outcomes like economic development.

 Roads and nighttime lights

 INP II had performance evaluations planned for the midline and end of the project.
 Such performance evaluations can track certain economic indicators—but to be able to say that changes in those indicators were causally produced by the project, an evaluation must tease out the impact of the project itself by controlling for other factors that could affect economic development during the same time period.